For details about computer hacking during the campaign, visit 2016 Presidential Campaign Hacking Fast Facts.

 August 21, 2018 - Manafort is convicted on eight out of 18 counts after his trial in Virginia.
 The jury returns guilty verdicts on five counts of tax fraud, one charge of hiding foreign bank accounts and two counts of bank fraud.
 A mistrial is declared for the other ten counts.
 In New York, Cohen pleads guilty to eight counts including tax fraud, making false statements to obtain a loan and campaign finance violations.
 During a court appearance, Cohen says that he made illegal payments “in coordination and at the direction of a candidate for federal office.”

 August 31, 2018 - Lobbyist W. Samuel Patten pleads guilty to acting as an unregistered foreign lobbyist.
-He admits to lying to the Senate Intelligence Committee and funneling a Ukrainian oligarch's money to Trump's Presidential Inaugural Committee.
+He admits to lying to the Senate Intelligence Committee and funneling a Ukrainian oligarch’s money to Trump’s Presidential Inaugural Committee.
 This is the first time the Justice Department has publicly charged a person for helping a foreigner secretly funnel money into a Trump political event.
 Under his deal with prosecutors, Patten is charged only with one criminal count.
-He faces a maximum of five years in prison and a $250,000 fine for the felony charge.

 September 6, 2018 - Papadopoulos is sentenced to two weeks in prison for lying to investigators about his contact with individuals tied to Russia during the 2016 campaign.
 Papadopolous will also have 12 months of supervised release, and must serve 200 hours of community service within about a year and pay a fine.